ezzhang8/ezzhang8/README.md

 ### Hi there 👋
 Thanks for checking out my profile!
-I'm a 1B Software Engineering student at the University of Waterloo!
+I'm a 2B Software Engineering student at the University of Waterloo!

-🔭 I’m currently working on ...
+🔭 I’m currently ...
-* Maintaining an iOS app and Chrome extension for providing student services for my high school.
-* Doing the best that I can in first year!
+* Wrapping up my internship at Bell!
+We used GitLab, and I wish I could import my green squares to here 😭

 <!--
 🌱 I’m currently learning ...
 *  -->

 👯 I’m looking to collaborate on ...
 * Open source projects!
-After learning the basics of contributing to OSS in the MLH Fellowship, I'm ready to try this on my own!
+I made some contributions to Meta Open Source in the past :)

 📫 How to reach me: ...
-* Email is the best way, but you can use Twitter too :)
+* Email or LinkedIn

 ⚡ Fun facts about me: ...
 * J8o is my lucky poker hand.